broxus/locklift/docs/src/pages/guides/setting-up-a-project.md

 For Visual Studio Code, we recommend the [Everscale Solidity support](https://marketplace.visualstudio.com/items?itemName=everscale.solidity-support) extension, which provides syntax highlighting, snippets, error checking, and other useful features for Everscale blockchain development.

-For JetBrains IDEs, consider using the [T-Sol (Threaded Solidity) plugin](https://github.com/broxus/intellij-t-sol).
+For JetBrains IDEs, consider using the [T-Sol (TON Solidity) plugin](https://github.com/broxus/intellij-t-sol).
 T-Sol enhances the coding experience by providing features like syntax highlighting, code completion, file templates, goto declaration, find usages, and code formatting.

 ## Plugins and Dependencies